 You can go even bigger by turning each square on the chart into a group of stitches.

 If you stitch it on plastic canvas you can use this easy finishing technique.
-Put it in a diamond shape and finish it yourself (instructions here).
-Buy a Lee or Kreinik round and give it an elegant frame.
+Buy a Lee, Planet Earth, or Beth Dantz round and give it an elegant frame.
 They are so easy and there are so many possibilities you can finish lots before Christmas.

 About Janet M Perry